INTERPRETER RATE

 Preparation time

-Every assignment, no matter how long it lasts, takes time to prepare.
-It takes just as long to prepare for a one-and-a-half-hour meeting as it does for a day-long conference.
+Every assignment, no matter how long, takes time to prepare.
+It takes just as long to prepare for a one-and-a-half-hour meeting as it does for a day-long or week-long conference.

 Service guarantee